Nismonx/conga-multiple-robots/README.md

 ```bash
 tar -cvpzf /tmp/etc.tar.gz /etc/
 ```
+And don't forget to fetch the `etc.tar.gz` into somewhere safe.

 ## **4. Edit the `hosts` File to Defaults**
 If you have already redirected traffic from your Conga to your HA server, you must reset it: